suyashstr/suyashstr/README.md

 - 💻 Coding: I'm passionate about coding and learning new programming languages and technologies.

 - 🌏 Exploration: I'm really into checking out new places I've never been to before, especially exploring famous forts.
-It's like my wanderlust calling..
+It's like my wanderlust calling...

 - 🎧 Music: I sometimes just chill out and listen to music for fun and to unwind.